 Belgium is often immediately linked to chocolate, waffles, and beer.
 Although this is the main food Belgium is famous for, I would like to talk about the real Belgian cuisine.
-This means, anything beyond chocolate, beer and waffles!
+This means, anything beyond chocolate, beer, and waffles!
 There are other must-try foods in Belgium.

 Before I dive into any dishes there are certain things you should know that have influenced Belgian cuisine and are pretty important.

-First of all, Belgium is located at the North Sea.
+First of all, Belgium is located in the North Sea.
 This means that many dishes in Belgium include seafood and especially Flemish cuisine is heavily influenced by that.
 When visiting the Belgian coast you should therefore definitely try any delicacies from the North Sea!

 Second, fries were invented in Belgium.
 I know people call them French fries these days (which as a true Belgian, I’ve never understood), but they were actually invented in Belgium and there is a huge difference between French and Belgian fries.

 Lastly, Belgium is a relatively young country (founded in 1830), but each region has a very large history that goes back hundreds of years into the past.
-Therefore, it is hard to speak of a real Belgian cuisine (beyond the fries).
+Therefore, it is hard to speak of real Belgian cuisine (beyond the fries).
 However, each region has undoubtedly its historic specialties.

 So, now you know the most important things about Belgian cuisine, let’s dive into its most famous dishes!

 Cliché, but really the number one type of food that connects the whole country together.
-And I’m not talking about McDonald’s fries, no, I’m talking about the real Belgian ones!
+And I’m not talking about McDonald’s fries; no, I’m talking about the real Belgian ones!
 There is a clear distinction!

-Traditional Belgian fries are rather short and thick, this is how you distinguish between Belgian and French fries (the latter are large and thin).
+Traditional Belgian fries are rather short and thick; this is how you distinguish between Belgian and French fries (the latter are large and thin).

 Everywhere in the country, you’ll be able to find places where they mainly sell fries and nothing else.
 Moreover, fries are the ultimate Belgian comfort food and ideal when you don’t feel like cooking.
-You can best compare it to takeaway pizza but then takeaway fries!
+You can best compare it to takeaway pizza, but then takeaway fries!

-Note: almost all traditional Belgian dishes are served with fries on the side, that’s how important fries are in Belgium!
+Note: almost all traditional Belgian dishes are served with fries on the side; that’s how important fries are in Belgium!